Guichaguri/jatg/README.md

 }
 ```

-The template can have variables and they can be transformed through functions.
+The template can have variables, and they can be transformed through functions.
 Read more about them in the [variables section](#variables).

 ### Run it